electron/website/blog/electron-21-0.md

 ---

 The Electron team is excited to announce the release of Electron 21.0.0!
 You can install it with npm via `npm install electron@latest` or download it from our [releases website](https://www.electronjs.org/releases/stable).
-Continue reading for details about this release and please share any feedback you have!
+Continue reading for details about this release.

+If you have any feedback, please share it with us on Twitter, or join our community [Discord](https://discord.com/invite/electronjs)!
+Bugs and feature requests can be reported in Electron's [issue tracker](https://github.com/electron/electron/issues).

 ## Notable Changes